Chris Minns: Political career

 Minns was first elected to office in 2004 as a Penshurst Ward councillor of the Hurstville City Council, and was elected for a term as deputy mayor in 2007–2008; he left council at the 2008 election after serving a single term.
 He also worked on the staff of Carl Scully and John Robertson.

-Minns is a member of Labor's Right faction and was assistant secretary of the NSW Labor Party.
-He is opposed to legislation that would enable voluntary euthanasia.
-In his inaugural speech in the Legislative Assembly, Minns criticised the state government’s sale of NSW’s electricity assets and called for mandatory Mandarin Chinese lessons in New South Wales schools.
-Additionally, Minns called for a reduction in union influence in the Labor Party in favour of "increasing representation of ordinary members of our party who have more diverse voices", stating that while trade unions were integral to the success and heritage of the Labor Party, the party also needs to represent those who are not in a trade union, and that will mean taking steps to reduce union control on Labor's conference floor.
-Bob Nanva, national secretary of the Rail, Tram and Bus Union, while acknowledging that Minns had been "an extraordinarily effective Assistant General Secretary of the ALP", rebuked him for being "seriously mistaken" on his views about unions.
-Additionally, both Mark Buttigieg and NSW Labor Party secretary Jamie Clements disagreed with Minns' contention regarding unions.
-By 2019, Minns no longer held those views.

-Shadow Minister

-In March 2016, a reshuffle of the shadow ministry following the resignation of Linda Burney resulted in Minns being appointed Shadow Minister for Water, replacing Mick Veitch.
+In March 2016 a reshuffle of the shadow ministry following the resignation of Linda Burney resulted in Minns being appointed Shadow Minister for Water, replacing Mick Veitch.

 Following Luke Foley's resignation as NSW Labor leader and leader of the NSW opposition, Minns nominated for the roles.
-On 10 November 2018, Minns lost the leadership spill to Michael Daley, 33 votes to 12.
-Later, Minns lost the leadership election to Jodi McKay on a combined caucus and party membership vote of 39.5% to 60.5%.
+On 10 November 2018 Minns lost the leadership spill to Michael Daley, 33 votes to 12.
+After the 2019 state election Minns lost the leadership election to Jodi McKay on a combined caucus and party membership vote of 60.5% to 39.5%.
 He was appointed to the portfolios of transport and corrections in the shadow cabinet.